top of page

 Key Editing Features

 Claude includes nearly the same set of copyediting and content editing capabilities as ChatGPT, making it a versatile option.
 Claude is known for being the best writer among AI tools in this category.
-It excels at rephrasing text for readability, tone, etc., and crafting content based on instructions you provide.
+It excels at rephrasing text for readability, tone, and style, and crafting content based on instructions you provide.
 It’s a good choice for editors whose jobs require writing or rewriting.

 User Experience